Discover the top 10 birding destinations in Brome-Missisquoi and the sites with over 100 bird species observed.

 9. Farnham Nature Centre

 A vast urban park which is an island of nature located in the town of Farnham.
 Two trails, the Circuit du lièvre (0.8 km) and the Circuit de la tortue des bois (1.7 km), offer different viewpoints along the South-East Yamaska River, notably from a lookout point.
-Le Dortoir trail takes its name from the thousands of birds that go there to sleep during the summer season (to be confirmed).

 10. Parc des Sommets, Bromont